dyonc/dyo/README.md

 ## License

-Inspired by [Plausible](https://plausible.io/), Dub is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
-You can [find it here](https://github.com/steven-tey/dub/blob/main/LICENSE.md).
+Inspired by [Plausible](https://plausible.io/), Dyo is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+You can [find it here](https://github.com/dyonc/dyo/blob/main/LICENSE.md).